 Many of the skiing and snowboarding paintings have been inspired by skiing and snowboarding in my favourite high mountain resorts.
 The visual clues for the paintings have been drawn from many of the scenes around the high Alps ski areas which I have adored since my early days.
 Having skied since I was 4 I have a great depth of memories and images to draw from.
 You can tell how unbelievable the whole experience was when I was young.
 When I returned to school after Easter break with Panda eyes, the teacher asked what I had been doing.
 I said I had been skiing which was promptly dismissed as a far fetched fabrication.

-I spend much of the winter skiing and snowboarding in the alps “working” – dare I call this work?
+I spend much of the winter skiing and snowboarding in the alps and occasionally the USA “working” – dare I call this work?

 Many clients have a favourite photo of them skiing in their favourite place in the Alps and often ask if it possible to commission a painting of this photo.
 This is something which is quite easy to arrange.
 Email the image to me and take a look at the paintings in the viewer of the ski paintings for sale.
 Your painting will be similar in style, colour, detail and general feel as some of the paintings already produced.
 So if you like the paintings then it is a good idea to proceed with a commission.
 There is a bit of freedom I need to make the painting work and I very rarely like to make faces representation as this needs quite a large canvas to be possible.